HPCE/hpce-2018-cw4/readme.md

 This exercise looks at less regular types of computation, and looks at situations where you might have to re-organise the code in order to make it faster.

+_This is another new coursework for this year, and is designed to act as a bit of a bridge between the highly structured CW1-CW3, and the more open-ended
+CW4 and CW5.
+It replaces the amazing makefile/pipeline
+coursework, which was great (I think), except that it was too time-consuming (plus lots of students had difficulty implementing FIRs).
+I've run through it a couple of times, and adjusted it down for time (made the GPU part at the end optional).
+Let me know where there are problems in the spec._

 The overall application domain is a very simple [multi-layer perceptron network](https://en.wikipedia.org/wiki/Multilayer_perceptron).